-Issues s: Effect will be studied in the EIR Effect can be mitigated to less than significant No additional significant environmental effect DROLOGY AND WATER QUALITY I the project: Substantially degrade water quality and violate any water quality objectives set by the State Water Resources Control Board, due to increases in sediments and other contaminants generated by construction and/or development of the project? х В) Substantially increase the exposure of people and/or property to the risk of injury and damage in the event of a 100-year flood? х
+Issues: Effect will be studied in the EIR Effect can be mitigated to less than significant No additional significant environmental effect Would DROLOGY AND WATER QUALITY the project: A) Substantially degrade water quality and violate any water quality objectives set by the State Water Resources Control Board, due to increases in sediments and other contaminants generated by construction and/or development of the project? х B) Substantially increase the exposure of people and/or property to the risk of injury and damage in the event of a 100-year flood? х